syncfusion-content/blazor-docs/blazor/diagram/commands.md

 * Copies the selected elements from the diagram to the diagram’s clipboard using [Copy](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_Copy) command.

-* Pastes the diagram’s clipboard data (nodes/connectors) into the diagram also when the collection of the diagram elements is passed, the passed items will be pasted in the diagram.
-Otherwise, the cloned copy of elements from the internal clipboard is pasted using [Paste](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_Paste_Syncfusion_Blazor_Diagram_DiagramObjectCollection_Syncfusion_Blazor_Diagram_NodeBase__) command.
+* Pastes the diagram’s clipboard data (nodes/connectors) into the diagram.
+Also, when the collection of the diagram elements is passed, the passed items will be pasted into the diagram.
+Otherwise, the cloned copy of elements from the internal clipboard is pasted using the [Paste](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_Paste_Syncfusion_Blazor_Diagram_DiagramObjectCollection_Syncfusion_Blazor_Diagram_NodeBase__) command.

 The following code illustrates how to execute the clipboard commands.